akpw/mktxp/README.md

     use_comments_over_names = True  # when available, forces using comments over the interfaces names
 ```
+With most options easy to understand at first glance, some are described in more details [later](https://github.com/akpw/mktxp#advanced-features).

 #### Local install
-If you have a local MKTXP installation, you can edit this file with your default system editor directly from mktxp:
+If you have a local MKTXP installation, you can edit the configuration file with your default system editor directly from mktxp:
 ```bash
 ❯ mktxp edit
 ```